Rainy day distraction

-Included with the price of admission is entrance to the Sabah Art Gallery, Islamic Civilizations Museum and a small Science & Technology Museum focused largely on the oil and gas industry.
+Included with the price of admission is entrance to several gardens, the Sabah Art Gallery, the Islamic Civilization Museum and a small Science and Technology Gallery focused largely on the oil and gas industry, all within the complex.

 The gift shop sells non-fiction books on the history and cultures of Sabah as well as the knick-knacks you see at the markets for reasonable fixed prices.
 A cafe serving local, Western and Chinese fare is open daily 07:00-17:00.